andrews1022/react-typescript-project-setup/next/contentful-blog.md

-# Next.js + Contentful
+# Next.js + Contentful Blog

-This is my personal approach for generating a Blog using Next.js, Styled Components, TypeScript, & Contentful w/ GraphQL, and host on Vercel, with dyanmic routes and content.
+This doc will show you how to generate a Blog using Next.js, Styled Components, TypeScript, & Contentful w/ GraphQL, and host on Vercel, with dyanmic routes and content using Static Site Generation.

+The following will be covered:

+- Setting up Next.js Boilerplate
+- Contentful
+- Custom ESLint (Optional)
+- Basic Components
+- Styled Components
+- Basic Custom Types
+- Querying for Contentful Data Using GraphQL & Fetch API
+- BlogPosts Component
+- Dynamic Routes & Pages
+- Typing the `getStatic` Functions
+- Display the Markdown Content
+- GraphQL Fragments
+- Update Styling
+- Displaying the Author
+- Creating Custom `NextImage` Component
+- Adding Date Published and Time To Read
+- Adding Preview Text
+- Adding Categories
+- Creating & Displaying `RelatedPosts`
+- Host on Vercel

+To Do:

+- Refactoring:
+  - Upate `Layout` to take props
+  - Create reusable GraphQL Query Function that is typed
+  - Create reusable `Wrapper` styled component

 ## Boilerplate